SujeethFoundation/sujeethfoundation.github.io/_posts/2025-04-09-coat-of-arms.markdown

 title: "Coat of Arms"
 date: 2025-04-09
 categories: career
-description: "Discover how college students can reflect on their past, present, and future to uncover purpose and direction using the 'Build Your Coat of Arms' exercise."
+excerpt: "Discover how college students can reflect on their past, present, and future to uncover purpose and direction using the 'Build Your Coat of Arms' exercise."
 ---

 ### Finding Your Purpose: A Journey Through Your Past, Present, and Future